In this Article

 - One glass of pomegranate juice can provide about 150 calories or so.

-- Alternating your water requirements with pomegranate juice can balance your hydration levels too.
+- Drinking pomegranate juice can balance your hydration levels too.

 - Pomegranate juice can provide nearly a quarter of your daily requirements of Vitamin K in a single go.